Opinion | No wonder Trump came to covid-ridden Arizona

 A look at a map representing the rolling average of daily covid-19 cases over the past week in the United States snapped me back to reality.
 The map looks like a giant nasty bruise, a mass of dark purple showing that omicron is running wild everywhere, including in Arizona.

-Since the start of the year, I’ve made three batches of chicken soup for fully vaccinated-and-boosted friends quarantining because of a positive covid test.
+Since the start of the year, I’ve made three batches of chicken soup for fully vaccinated-and-boosted friends quarantining because of a positive coronavirus test.
 Each time, I left the soup in a sealed Tupperware outside their doors, not willing to tempt a virus that seems to be going around like a smart missile, chasing its targets.

 The good news is that none of my infected friends have become very sick — because vaccines make a difference.
 Electronic highway signs in Arizona these days reinforce that message, proclaiming, “Covid-19 vaccines save lives.
 Ask your doctor.”